 Here are some of the most common plumbing issues to look for in older houses:

-Galvanized piping is most commonly found in homes built before the 1960s.
+1. Galvanized Piping Galvanized piping is most commonly found in homes built before the 1960s.
 They are made of iron and covered with a layer of zinc--this can erode over time and cause issues if left unresolved.
 Besides the pipes being old and outdated, they are also prone to corrosion, which can impact your water pressure in a very negative manner.
 Furthermore, you may notice that your water has a strange color.
 This is due to iron being released through the pipes.

-In the '70s and into the early '90s, it was very common for homes to have polybutylene piping.
+2. Polybutylene Piping In the '70s and into the early '90s, it was very common for homes to have polybutylene piping.
 This was likely due to its low costs.
 Unfortunately, this is no longer up to code in the U.S.--mostly because it is prone to failure due to the way it reacts to oxidants found in water.
 These oxidants can weaken the pipe, which can lead to a system failure that is very dangerous to your property.
 The best recourse to take if you still have this type of system is to have it place as soon as possible.

 3. Lead Service Lines